QEtaIdealCategory MODG¶

 etaLaurentIdealGenerators(idxs,mspecs,eqigens)returns the concatenation of the lists returned by etaLaurentIdealLists(idxs,mspecs,eqigens).

-etaLaurentIdealGenerators(nn,idxs)computes generators for the ideal of eta-functions and their inverses given by the indices having no poles at the cusps given through QMOD except at infinity.
-These eta-quotient generators are then expressed inEiandYivariables whereEistands for the eta-function with indexiandYifor its inverse.
-Additionally relations of the form Ei*Yi-1 are added to include the relations among theEiandYivariables.
+etaLaurentIdealGenerators(idxs)computes generators for the ideal of eta-functions and their inverses given by the indices having no poles at the cusps given through MODG except at infinity.
+These eta-quotient generators are then expressed ineiandyivariables whereeistands for the eta-function with indexiandyifor its inverse.
+Additionally relations of the form ei*yi-1 are added to include the relations among theeiandyivariables.

 - etaLaurentIdealLists: (List List Integer, List QEtaSpecification, List Polynomial Integer) -> List List Polynomial Integer

 etaLaurentIdealLists(idxs,mspecs,eqigens)assumes thateqigensare generators for the ideal of all relations among the eta-quotients given bymspecs.
 Thei-th entry ofmspecsshould be represented ineqigensby the variableMi.
-The function simplifies Ei*Yi to 1 for any indexiappearing inidxs.
+The function simplifies ei*yi to 1 for any indexiappearing inidxs.
 In that sense the function returns the generators of the ideal of all relations among generalized eta-functions and their inverses.
-The result is a two element list where the first entry is given by the trivial relations Ei*Yi-1 and the second list are the polynomials as described above.
+The result is a two element list where the first entry is given by the trivial relations ei*yi-1 and the second list are the polynomials as described above.

-- etaQuotientIdealGenerators: (PositiveInteger, List List Integer, String) -> List Polynomial Integer
+- etaQuotientIdealGenerators: (List List Integer, String) -> List Polynomial Integer

 - etaQuotientIdealGenerators: List QEtaSpecification -> List Polynomial Integer

 etaQuotientIdealGenerators(mspecs)returns polynomials in the variables M_i (whereiruns from 1 to #mspecs) that generate the ideal of all relations of the eta-quotients given bymspecs.
-Originally it was intended thatmspecsis the specifications of the eta-quotients given by etaQuotientMonoidInfinitySpecifications(nn,idxs) from the package QEtaQuotientSpecifications4ti2.
+Originally it was intended thatmspecsis the specifications of the eta-quotients given by etaQuotientMonoidInfinitySpecifications(idxs) from the package QEtaQuotientSpecifications4ti2.
 This function just sets up a theq-series and then calls relationsIdealGenerators on these series.

 - etaRelations: (List List Integer, List Polynomial Integer) -> List Polynomial Integer

 etaRelations(idxs,eligens)eliminates theYvariables from the input and returns the resulting Groebner basis.
-It is assumed thateligensis a list of polynomials inEiandYivariables where the indicesiare given byidxs.
+It is assumed thateligensis a list of polynomials ineiandyivariables where the indicesiare given byidxs.

-- etaRelations: (PositiveInteger, List List Integer, String) -> List Polynomial Integer
+- etaRelations: (List List Integer, String) -> List Polynomial Integer

 - etaRelations: List List Integer -> List Polynomial Integer